Bread Loaf offers both specialization and flexibility for students at all levels of study.

 Continuing education students receive a certificate after successful completion of each summer term.
 Ordinarily, credits earned at Bread Loaf transfer to other graduate institutions.
 The admissions process is the same as that for students applying to the degree program.

-Students with exceptional academic records can pursue focused independent work over six or more weeks and produce a major essay, portfolio, or theater project.
-Options include the Independent Research Project; the Independent Summer Project; or the Oxford Independent Tutorial for students at the Oxford campus.
+Students with exceptional academic records can pursue focused independent work over six or more weeks and produce a major critical, creative, or pedagogical project through our Directed Research and Writing option.

 Theater at Bread Loaf